Mayhem (film): Production

 Mayhem was filmed in Belgrade, Serbia, in March 2016 over 25 days.
-Joe Lynch explained in an interview the decision came down to cost, saying "we had to find a place that would give us the most amount of days to shoot.
+Joe Lynch explained in an interview the decision came down to cost, saying that "we had to find a place that would give us the most days to shoot.
 We went first to Pittsburgh and they said 15 days.
 Then we went to New Orleans and they said 17 days.
 Then we tried Vancouver and they said 18 days.
-But it was not enough time."
+But it was not enough time".
 Serbia was also the filming location of his previous film, Everly.

 Reception

 On Rotten Tomatoes, the film has a rating of 84%, based on reviews from 58 critics, with an average score of 7.22/10.
-The website's critical consensus reads, "Mayhem delivers stylish violence by the bloody bucketful—and grounds all the titular chaos in sharp humor and surprisingly effective real-world economic angst".
+The website's critical consensus reads: "Mayhem delivers stylish violence by the bloody bucketful—and grounds all the titular chaos in sharp humor and surprisingly effective real-world economic angst".
 On Metacritic, the film has a score of 62 out of 100, based on reviews from 13 critics, indicating "generally favorable reviews".

-Joe Leydon of Variety called it "A smartly constructed and sardonically funny indie with attitude that somehow manages the tricky feat of being exuberantly over the top even as it remains consistently on target."
+Joe Leydon of Variety called it "A smartly constructed and sardonically funny indie with attitude that somehow manages the tricky feat of being exuberantly over the top even as it remains consistently on target".

-Richard Roeper of the Chicago Sun-Times wrote: "Joe Lynch's fantastically creative, subversive and Tarantino-esque Mayhem stands alone as an entertainingly bloody and dark and twisted social satire—but it's even more satisfying for those of us who loved Steven Yeun's Glenn on The Walking Dead."
+Richard Roeper of the Chicago Sun-Times wrote: "Joe Lynch's fantastically creative, subversive and Tarantino-esque Mayhem stands alone as an entertainingly bloody and dark and twisted social satire—but it's even more satisfying for those of us who loved Steven Yeun's Glenn on The Walking Dead".